Blogging: Organisation Tips

 I posted not so long ago about my blogging process and also my post schedule on Twitter in a chat and I received so many comments saying how organised it all was.
 I am obsessed with being organised so this didn't come as too much of a surprise for me, but it inspired me to write a post specifically on how to be more organised when it comes to blogging.
 So here we are, tips on how to keep your blog organised.

 There's so much to do when it comes to blogging, that it can be hard to keep track of it all.
 Before I started blogging, I didn't realise how much effort goes in to running a blog.
 Well, running a blog if you actually want it to be read.
-There's the actual process of writing of the post, taking photos, seo optimisation, formatting and so on, which takes up 20% of the time, and then promoting your blog makes up maybe another 60-70%, and then the designing, website maintenance, replying to emails and all the other background blogging stuff that makes up the rest of the time.
+There's the actual process of writing of the post, taking photos, SEO, formatting and so on, which takes up 20% of the time, and then promoting your blog and engaging on social media takes up maybe another 60-70%, and then the designing, website maintenance, replying to emails and all the other background blogging stuff that makes up the rest of the time.
 It's hard work, and there's so much to keep a track of that it's so easy to become disorganised with it.

 I'm not saying you need to be organised to be successful, but it can surely only help (and save you time!).
 Here are my top tips for organising your blog: